-An attempt was made to mark on a disk device when the integrity of the data on the disk was questionable.
-Run the Disk Integrity Check Utility on the disc.
+indicates an attempt was made to mark on a disk device when the integrity of the data on the disk was questionable.
+Run the Disk Integrity Check Utility on the disk.
 The disk can be marked on protected.

-NOF P-ERR
+NOFP-ERR